EGI-Federation/fedcloud-documentation/source/faq.rst

 device and attaching it to the VM.
 Check the :doc:`storage` guide for more information.

 How can I keep my data after the VM is stopped?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a VM is stopped and unless backed up in a block storage volume, all data in the VM is destroyed and cannot be recovered.
+After a VM has been stopped and unless backed up in a block storage volume, all data in the VM is destroyed and cannot be recovered.
 To ensure your data will be available after the VM is deleted, you need to use some form of persistent storage.

 How can I assign a public IP to my VM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^